NelsonYoung/docker_fluentd/README.md

 > ps aux | grep fluentdQ

 ## Notice
-Supervisord should run on no deamon status. otherwise container will exit when run it.
+Supervisord should run on no deamon status.
+Otherwise container will exit when run it.